1998 Ginebra San Miguel season: Summary

 The Boars won three of their first four games in the season.
 They finished with five wins and six losses after the eliminations and tied with three other teams.
 The Boars placed last among the six semifinalist, winning only two out of their 10 outings.

-Import Chris King was recalled back for the Commissioner's Cup.
+Import Chris King was recalled for the Commissioner's Cup.
 The defending champions failed to defend their crown and had to win their last game against Sta.Lucia to tie the Realtors at the bottom of the standings with four wins and seven losses.
 Chris King already left and was replaced by Mike Cumberland in their last game in the eliminations.

 In the special conference called Centennial Cup, Ginebra had the best record of six wins and two losses, the Gin Kings lost to Formula Shell in a one-game semifinal playoff.

 Import problems bugged them virtually in the two-import conference from the Centennial Cup to the Governors Cup, starting with their original choices Dennis Edwards and John Strickland.
 After three games, Strickland was replaced by Frank Western, who played eight games while Edwards saw action in 12 games.
 After a four-game losing streak, Western and Edwards were replaced by Wayman Strickland and DeWayne Wesley.
 After one forgettable outing in Ginebra's 79–90 loss to Sta.Lucia in Urdaneta, Pangasinan, Wesley was sent home and coming in was Joe Wylie, who played three games.
-Ginebra won only once in the Governors Cup and in a desperate bid to gain a seat in the semifinal round, coach Jaworski signed up Kenny Payne, the Philadelphia 76ers' 1st round pick in the NBA in 1989, and former Portland Trail Blazer Rick Brunson, going into their last game against Formula Shell on November 6, Payne and Brunson combined for 58 points but the Ginebras still lost, 97–107.
+Ginebra won only once in the Governors Cup and in a desperate bid to gain a seat in the semifinal round, coach Jaworski signed up Kenny Payne, the Philadelphia 76ers' 1st-round pick in the NBA in 1989, and former Portland Trail Blazer Rick Brunson, going into their last game against Formula Shell on November 6, Payne and Brunson combined for 58 points but the Ginebras still lost, 97–107.